 In the current environment, digital mediums (particularly online channels) remain the most practical way of reaching customers.

-While there’s nothing wrong with utilizing those channels alone, businesses need to consider how they can move past surface advertising strategies to create memorable ‘at-home’ brand experiences for their customers.
+While there’s nothing wrong with utilizing those channels alone, brands, businesses (and advertising agencies) need to consider how they can move past surface advertising strategies to create memorable ‘at-home’ brand experiences for their customers.

 To emphasize, Tiger demonstrates this point perfectly.